alexandrosok/Vuejs-MFE-Router/README.md

 <h3>Communication</h3>
 The original solution is using redux lib as a storage and event emmition (which makes more sense as I am thinking about  it)

-The currect solution is using custom browser events and localstorage
+The currect solution is using custom browser events and localstorage.
+Basically an event is emmited from a component and it will be caught from the assigned component.
+No run time errors will occure if the component that is suppose to catch this event is missing.

 <h4>Ps.
 Efford on the UI = 0.1 </h4>